aim-lab/Oximetry_Toolbox/README.md

 # OBM Toolbox

-Python package for extracting biomarkers from oximetry signal, the SpO2.
+Oximetry digital biomarkers for the analysis of continuous oximetry (SpO2) recordings.

 Based on the paper Levy Jeremy, Álvarez Daniel, Rosenberg Aviv A., del Campo Felix and Behar Joachim A. "Oximetry digital biomarkers for assessing respiratory function during sleep: standards of measurement, physiological interpretation, and clinical use".
 Under review in Nature Digital Medicine.